jelu/lim-plugin-zonalizer/README.md

   an `error` why it failed.
 * `stopped`: indicates that the analyze was stopped, check `error` and `results` for an `error` why it was stopped.

+## Result Levels

+The following result levels can be given by Zonemaster, please see Zonemaster documentation for more details.

+- DEBUG3
+- DEBUG2
+- DEBUG
+- INFO
+- NOTICE
+- WARNING
+- ERROR
+- CRITICAL

 ## Errors